ypicchi-arm/vectorscan/README.md

 % brew install boost cmake gcc libpcap pkg-config ragel sqlite
 ```

+### NetBSD
+In NetBSD you will almost certainly need to have a newer compiler installed.
+Using the example of gcc12 from pkgsrc, one will need to set three
+environment variables before starting:
+export CC="/usr/pkg/gcc12/bin/cc"
+export CXX="/usr/pkg/gcc12/bin/g++"
+export CXXFLAGS="-gdwarf-4"

+Then continue with the build as below.

 ## Configure & build

 In order to configure with `cmake` first create and cd into a build directory: